cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 - 64 GB DDR4-3000, XMP enabled
 - Wifi/BT via BRCM20702
 - Windows 10 on a 2nd SSD
-- MacOS Ventura 13.3 on a 3rd SSD
+- MacOS Sonoma 14.0 on a 3rd SSD (with expected WIFI not working, etc.)
 - [OC Version 0.9.5](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.9.5) (OC Version 0.9.3 was not working.
 Boot stuck at Apple Logo progress bar at around 20 %)

 # What is working?

 **Almost everything:**

-- MacOS Ventura 13.5.2
+- MacOS Ventura 13.6
 - Audio
 - DP and HDMI via dGPU
 - Screen 1: 4k via DP